IsaacRe/tacklebox/README.md

 the gradient tensors received by the backward hook and the input/output tensors received by the forward hook.

-With TackleBox you can continue to use module backward hooks and benefit from consistency in the ordering of gradient tensors served.
+With TackleBox you can continue to use module backward hooks, even with older PyTorch versions ( < 1.8.0 ), and benefit from consistency in the ordering of gradient tensors served.

 ## Quickstart